Learn how neglecting your dryer vents can lead to increased utility bills, costly repairs, and even put your home at risk.

 Lint is highly flammable.
 When the ductwork becomes clogged, the risk of a fire increases significantly.
 In the United States, nearly 15,000 fires are caused annually.

 Gas appliances produce carbon monoxide, which can be deadly if not properly vented.
 Blocked vents may cause the dangerous gas to leak back into your home, posing a severe health risk.

 Be vigilant and watch for these common warning signs.

 Longer Drying Times

 If your dryer takes longer than usual to dry clothes, it may be due to clogged ductwork.

 When ducts are blocked, dryers can overheat.
 If the exterior of your dryer feels hot to the touch or your clothes come out excessively hot, it’s time to check your ducts.

 A musty or burning smell from your dryer may indicate that lint is trapped inside the duct.

 Regular maintenance of your dryer vents offers numerous advantages.

-Clean vents allow your dryer to operate at maximum efficiency, reducing energy consumption and lowering utility bills.
+Clean ducts allow your dryer to operate efficiently, reducing energy consumption and lowering utility bills.